theabolton/abcdb/docs/project_description.rst

 Schema
 ======

-An explanation of ‘song’ versus ‘instance’: consider two different pieces of ABC notated-music which produce indentical renderings.
+To begin, an explanation of ‘song’ versus ‘instance’ will be useful.
+Consider two different pieces of ABC notated-music which produce indentical renderings.
 This is possible due to a number of factors which do not affect the rendered output:

   * Semantically identical but textually different field values
   * Line re-ordering
   * Differences in encoding, e.g. ISO-8859-1 "Latin-1" vs. UTF-8,
     composed vs. decomposed Unicode, or canonically vs. compatibly normalized Unicode
-  * Differences in orthography, e.g. accented characters vs. their ASCII reductions, British vs. American spelling, or differences in capitalization
+  * Differences in orthography, e.g. characters with diacritics vs. their ASCII reductions, British vs. American spelling, or differences in capitalization
   * Differences in whitespace